stereokai/amok/man/readme.md

 ```

 ## STARTING A SERVER

-**Amok** can also spawn a server by providing a script file as the entry point,
+**Amok** can also start a server by providing a script file as the entry point,
 the server provides a generated index.html file if none is available with the
 script entries as script tags.